mincisun5296/VesselSummaryAIS/README.md

 # R Package: VesselSummaryAIS
 ---
-*This package provides vignettes for better illustrations.*
+*This package provides a vignette for better illustrations.
+Use the command--`vignette("VesselSummaryAIS") to access the vignette`*

+*Please be aware that this function might entail a LENGTHY computational process, especially Function 4: operatingtime(), because it meticulously calculates the time for each vessel.
+So be careful about the specified region.*

 ## Background